Rising Thunder/System

 Stun

-If the stun accrued reaches the character's stun value, it becomes stunned.
+If the stun accrued reaches the character's stun value, they become stunned.
 This causes them to become standing and completely vulnerable for X seconds.

-Mashing normals & specials reduces the stun duration.
+Mashing normal and Special buttons reduces the stun duration.
 Mashing directions has no effect.

 Getting a stun will reduce all active cooldowns by 5s.